-One easily recognises, in Fig. ??, that the asymmetry of the electron and proton beam energies poses severe constraints to the detector design: i) the "whole" low Q^2 and low x physics requires to measure the electron, of energy $E'e \lesssim E_e$, scattered in backward direction between about 170° and 179°, and ii) the forward scattered final state, of energy comparable to E_p , needs to be reconstructed down to very small angles in order to cover the high x region in a range of not too extreme Q^2 .
+One easily recognises, in Fig. 2.1, that the asymmetry of the electron and proton beam energies poses severe constraints to the detector design: i) the "whole" low $Q^2$ and low x physics requires to measure the electron, of energy $E'e \leq E_e$ , scattered in backward direction between about 170° and 179°, and ii) the forward scattered final state, of energy comparable to $E_p$ , needs to be reconstructed down to very small angles in order to cover the high x region in a range of not too extreme $Q^2$ .

-The current detector design considers an option to have split data taking phases, like HERA I and II, with different interaction region configurations, a high acceptance phase, covering $1^{\circ}-179^{\circ}$, at reduced luminosity and a high luminosity phase, of acceptance limited to $8^{\circ}-172^{\circ}$.
+The current detector design considers an option to have split data taking phases, like HERA I and II, with different interaction region configurations, a high acceptance phase, covering $1^{\circ} - 179^{\circ}$ , at reduced luminosity and a high luminosity phase, of acceptance limited to $8^{\circ} - 172^{\circ}$ .
 In the course of the study, however, an optics was found for the high acceptance configuration with only a factor of two reduced luminosity.
 It is likely, therefore, that the TDR will lead to a unification of these configurations and correspondingly weakened demands on the modularity of the inner detector region.

-Synchronous ep and pp operation implies that at least one of the four IPs, currently occupied by experiments, will have to be free'd for an LHeC detector.
-It was decided to use for this report IP2 as an example site and to limit the study of bypasses, in the ring option, to IP1 and IP5.
-This does not imply that any decision was taken about which experiment one would favour to stop in ten years.
+Synchronous ep and pp operation implies that at least one of the four IPs, currently occupied by ex-818 periments, will have to be free'd for an LHeC detector.
+It was decided to use for this report IP2 as an 819 example site and to limit the study of bypasses, in the ring option, to IP1 and IP5.
+There has often been a 820 discussion about the need for two detectors and ambitious detector push-pull concepts are discussed for the 821 Linear Collider.
+For the LHeC this would imply a major overhead of cost and delay in construction time.
+822 The detector envisaged here will be challenging but also be based on known technology.
+Truly independent 823 reconstruction, simulation and analysis software teams using one common facility may lead to sufficient 824 confidence when it comes to crucial and most precise results.
+825